sagecodes/intro-git-github/README.md

 `git commit -a -m "message"`

-this will add the files or folders specified and commit on a seperate line
+this will add the files or folders specified and commit on a separate line

 ```
 git add file`